kgrz/filemagick/README.md

 First basic version will have an interface where the user will provide the expected extension by giving the mime type.
-The signatures are fetched based on this mime type by fetching the entire list of extensions and figuring out the starting and trailing bytes.
+The signatures are fetched based on this mime type by fetching the entire list of extensions and figuring out file-type specific identifiers in the (usually) beginning of the file.

 Later versions may contain absolute checking based on the extension of the file fetched from the filename and the actual extension based on